US women back in gold medal game after 5-0 win over Finland

-GANGNEUNG, South Korea (AP) The Americans have done their part, playing their way back into the only women’s hockey game that matters.
+GANGNEUNG, South Korea (AP) The Americans played their way back into the only women’s hockey game that matters: a showdown with Canada for the Olympic gold medal.

-Once again, they have a chance at the Olympic gold medal that has eluded the United States for two decades.

 The Americans are back in the title game for a third straight Olympics after shutting out Finland 5-0 on Monday in the semifinals.
-They will play the winner of the other semifinal between Canada and the ”Olympic Athletes from Russia” on Thursday, looking to win their first gold since 1998 when women’s hockey made its debut in the Olympics.
+They will face their archrival on Thursday, and the Americans will be trying to win their first gold since 1998 when women’s hockey made its debut in the Olympics.

 And yes, the Americans understand the United States-Canada playing for gold is what everyone expects to see.